CloudVLab/qwiklabs-content-bundle-spec/lab-bundle-spec-git.md

 ```

 where <folder> is the relative folder path where the fragment is and <file_name>
 is the sub folder where the fragment file resides.
-The name convention for the
+The naming convention for the
 fragment file is <locale>.md or <locale>.html where locale is the two-letter
 locale for the fragment.